iridl/iridl.github.io/docsrc/admin/maintenance.md

   cd dlconfig
   git pull --ff-only
   ```
+  and read the output to be sure that the command succeeded.
+If there are conflicts, resolve them and pull again before proceeding.

 * Make your changes in `playbook.yaml`.

-* Run the playbook in `check mode` to verify that ansible will make the change
+* Run the playbook in _check mode_ to verify that the changes that ansible is about to make are the ones you intended:
-  you intended:

   ```
   ./run_ansible --check